sungheeyun/sungheeyun.github.io/_posts/2025-08-01-PDT - topological spaces.markdown

 </li>
 </ul>

-<h3 id="my-foilhead-64">Some facts of category theory</h3>
+<h3>Some facts of category theory</h3>

 <ul>
 <li>
 	for open set, $O$, and closed set, $F$,
 $\closure{O}\sim O$ and $F\sim \interior{F}$ are nowhere dense

 </li>
 <li>
 	closed set of first category in complete metric space is nowhere dense

 </li>
 <li>
 	subset of complete metric space is residual if and only if contains dense $G_\delta$, hence subset of complete metric space is of first category if and only if contained in $F_\sigma$ whose complement is dense

 </li>
 <li>
-	 for countable collection of closed sets, ,
+	for countable collection of closed sets, $\seq{F_n}$,
 $\bigcup \interior{F_n}$ is residual open set;
 if $\bigcup F_n$ is complete metric space,
 $O$ is dense

 </li>
 <li>
 	some applications of category theory to analysis seem almost too good to be belived;
 here's one:

 </li>
 <li>
+	<span class="name-font">uniform boundedness principle -</span>

-for family, , of real-valued continuous functions on complete metric space, $X$, with property that $(\forall x\in X)(\exists M_x\in\reals)(\forall f\in\collF)(|f(x)|\leq M_x)$
+for family, $\collF$, of real-valued continuous functions on complete metric space, $X$, with property that $(\forall x\in X)(\exists M_x\in\reals)(\forall f\in\collF)(|f(x)|\leq M_x)$

 $$